VirtoCommerce/vc-module-tax/README.md

 1. Display the list of available tax providers on UI;
 1. Edit tax provider settings on UI;
 1. Connect the tax providers to the selected Store;
+1. API to work with tax provider list.

 ## Scenarios